 The next day we took a horrible bus ride to Dar Es Salaam.
 Hot, noisy, dusty, and crowded, it was everything you’d expect from an African bus journey.
 OF COURSE we got to the ferry 15 minutes too late, so we spent the night in Dar, which isn’t really that great of a city.
-But we did have a yummy dinner at Chief’s Pride, a sort of locally-famous restaurant.
+But we did have an amazing dinner at Chief’s Pride, a sort of locally-famous restaurant.
 The next morning we took the ferry over to Zanzibar, and we stayed there for three days.
-Zanzibar is a great little island with a fascinating blend of culture and history.
-Originally home to the sultanate of Oman, the island still retains a curious mix of island and Muslim culture.
-The main tourist town, Stone Town, is full of tiny alleyways and stone houses, all with these huge brass studded and intricately carved wooden doors and lintels.
+Zanzibar is a little island with a fascinating blend of culture and history.
+Originally home to the sultanate of Oman, the island still retains a curious mix of African, island, and Muslim culture.
+The main area, Stone Town, is full of tiny alleyways and stone houses, all with these huge brass-studded and intricately carved wooden doors and lintels.
 While on the island I went on a spice tour, and was able to see cinnamon, vanilla, chocolate, coffee, cardamom, nutmeg, mace, turmeric, and pepper, as well as several kinds of fruit.
 I had a Swahili lunch one day in a village, I visited the beach, and spent some time in a couple of bars with Adam and Hussam (understatement).
-The last day I was there I had a fabulous octopus curry with massala sauce over rice- absolutely delicious and only $5 US.
+The last day I was there I had a fabulous octopus curry with masala sauce over rice- absolutely delicious and only $5 US.
 You just can’t beat that.
-I was also able to do a little souvenir shopping and bought a dress, an islandy style purse, and some vanilla coffee, as well as a zebra Tingatinga painting.
-Plus- a bonus for me- Freddy Mercury was born in Stone Town (his parents were missionaries).
+I was also able to do a little souvenir shopping and bought a dress, an island-y style purse, and some vanilla coffee, as well as a zebra Tingatinga painting.
+Plus- a pop culture bonus for me- Freddy Mercury was born in Stone Town (his parents were missionaries).